breatheco-de/content/src/content/lesson/css-layouts.md

 ### Top Menu with Left Sidebar

 This is almost the same, but instead of having the left-sidebar as the primary menu, you will use it for complementary content.
-The main menu should be at the top box because is the first thing users see when they land on the website.
+The main menu should be at the top box because it is the first thing users see when they land on the website.

 <iframe width="100%" height="300" src="//jsfiddle.net/BreatheCode/aLndw6e7/5/embedded/html,css,result/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0"></iframe>